 .
 One familiar form of sub-string matching is the find

 feature of browsers and other types of user-agent.
-In browsers, this functionality is often accessed via a key combination such as Cmd+F or Ctrl+F. Such a feature might be exposed on the Web via the API window.find
+For user agents with physical keyboards, this functionality is often accessed via a key combination such as Cmd+F or Ctrl+F. Such a feature might be exposed on the Web via the API window.find

 Find operations can provide optional mechanisms for improving or tailoring the matching behavior.
 For example, the abilility to add (or remove) case sensitivity, whether the feature supports different aspects of a regular expression language such as wildcard characters, or whether to limit matches to whole words.